Those born in March are blessed with the calm, serene, and majestic Aquamarine as their birthstone.

 They love peace and serenity, and they make sure to avoid anything that will affect the peace that they enjoy in their lives.

-They are sensitive to the needs and emotions of others.
-They are trustworthy and appreciative, they never forget to return the kindness.
+But they also are sensitive to the needs and emotions of others, are trustworthy and appreciative, and never forget to return kindness.

-They are easily angered and can be revengeful.
-They often tend to make hasty decisions in choosing a partner.
+They are easily angered and can be revengeful, often tend to make hasty decisions in choosing a partner.

 Aquamarine’s Color And Its Meaning

-Aquamarine is often light-colored and transparent.
+Aquamarine is often of light color and transparent.
 Its colors range from blue-green to deep blue to greenish blue.
 The color becomes more intense in larger stones.

 The deep blue stones are the most valuable with the darker shades of the stone more popular than the lighter shades.